 Launched in 2012, the New Alliance for Food Security and Nutrition ushered in a new phase of global investment in food security and nutrition, building on previous G8 efforts.
-This joint initiative aims to accelerate responsible investment in African agriculture and lift 50 million people out of poverty by 2022.
+This joint partnership aims to accelerate responsible investment in African agriculture and lift 50 million people out of poverty by 2022.

 The New Alliance includes specific commitments from: